Forest integrate

 An online platform for woodland inventory and management

-We are excited to announce the beginning of a new project to improve accessibility for woodland inventory and management.
-Funded by the Forestry Commission’s Woods Into Management Forestry Innovation Fund, and in collaboration with Sylva Foundation, Arboreal Forest, Northwoods and the National Trust.
-The Forest Integrate project will build and test a platform of linked apps.
+Funded by the Forestry Commission’s Woods Into Management Forestry Innovation Fund, and in collaboration with Sylva Foundation, Arboreal Forest and Northwoods.
+The Forest Integrate project exists to build and test a platform of linked apps.
 Apps that enable woodland owners and managers to better understand and monitor their woodlands efficiently and easily whilst simultaneously creating focussed management plans.

 What’s the need?

-Understandably, a lack of proper management is partly due to how time consuming and costly it can be to conduct thorough woodland inventories and condition assessments.
+A lack of proper woodland management is often partly due to how time consuming and costly it can be to conduct woodland inventories and condition assessments.
 Luckily, there are now a number of digital tools that can aid with this dilemma.
-Sylva’s MyForest platform and Arboreal forest are two digital inventory tools we’ve been playing with lately.
-These online apps / platforms make woodland planning and management a process that is open to a wider range of users.
+Sylva’s MyForest platform and Arboreal Forest are two digital inventory tools we’ve been playing with lately.
+These online apps and platforms make woodland planning and management a process that is open to a wider range of users.
 There is one snag though.
 We’ve found them to be somewhat limiting as they don’t seamlessly integrate across each other.
 As a result they are not quite as efficient or accessible as they could be (or as we would like them to be).

-This is where our project finds its calling.
-We will be testing how to combine data from woodland management and condition assessment tools, and playing with how we can enable data to flow between the two platforms making the whole process of planning a seamless, joyful, and accessible one.
+We are testing how to combine data from woodland management and condition assessment tools, and playing with how we can enable data to flow between platforms using API keys making the whole process of planning a seamless, joyful, and accessible one.

 Integrating woodland inventory and management

-We will begin with Sylva’s MyForest platform as the test bed.
+We begin with Sylva’s MyForest platform as the test bed.
 Other measurement tools can then be integrated into the management planning process from there.
-Initially we will focus on the inventory app Arboreal Forest.
-The app allows rapid traditional inventory data collection, and provides calculations of tree volumes, basal area and carbon stored.
+Initially we will focus on the inventory app Arboreal Forest which allows rapid inventory data collection using Lidar and photogrammetry enabled in mobile phones, providing calculations of tree volumes, basal area and carbon stored.
 We will then follow this with integration of ecological assessment tools, and supply chain tools such as Timbeter and Cloud Forest.

-Working with Northwoods and the National Trust, we will test the usability of the platform.
+Working with Northwoods, we will test the usability of the platform.
 Testing will take place across varying geographic contexts and user groups.
 This will provide a thorough assessment of the potential success of an integrated system.

 End goal